 In situations where it is impractical to wait until the next regularly scheduled quarterly meeting, the chairman of the committee has been delegated authority to approve audit and non-audit services to be provided by our independent registered public accounting firm.
 Fees payable to our independent registered public accounting firm for any specific, individual service approved by the chairman pursuant to the above-described delegation of authority may not exceed \$100,000, and the chairman is required to report any such approvals to the full committee at its next scheduled meeting.
-In addition, the Audit Committee has pre-approved fees payable to KPMG in an aggregate amount of up to \$25,000 per quarter for services, including without limitation audit and allowable non audit, tax consulting, and M&A transactional services.
-This pre-approval is for small projects needing quick reaction and judged by management not to raise any independence issues with KPMG.
-Management is required to present the projects and fees in detail at the next Audit Committee meeting.
+In addition, the Audit Committee has pre-approved a list of acceptable services and fees payable to KPMG in an aggregate amount of up to \$25,000 per quarter for such services, including without limitation audit and allowable non audit, tax consulting, and M&A transactional services.
+This pre-approval is for small projects needing quick reaction and judged by the Audit Committee not to raise any independence issues with KPMG.
+Such projects and fees are required to be presented in detail at the next Audit Committee meeting.